NathanCheshire/StudentScraper/README.md

 ## Method 1: WebCrawling

 This method will simply search through all permutations of first,last containing aa aa, aa ab,...,zz zz, until all student records have been collected and saved to text files.
-This was my first approach to this problem and is quite inefficient so I would not recommend using `nathanMain()`.
+This was my first approach to this problem and is quite inefficient so I would not recommend using WebScraper.py.
 This section did, however, teach me a lot about selenium, webscraping, and webcrawling.
 I was able to figure out how to pass both authentication pages using selenium via this approach.

 ## Method 2: POST requests